Medically reviewed by Drugs.com. Last updated on Aug 28, 2020.

 Angiotensin II: Receptor Blockers may diminish the therapeutic effect of Angiotensin II.
 Monitor therapy

 Angiotensin-Converting Enzyme Inhibitors: Angiotensin II Receptor Blockers may enhance the adverse/toxic effect of Angiotensin-Converting Enzyme Inhibitors.
 Angiotensin II Receptor Blockers may increase the serum concentration of Angiotensin-Converting Enzyme Inhibitors.
-Management: In US labeling, use of telmisartan and ramipril is not recommended.
+Management: Use of telmisartan and ramipril is not recommended.
 It is not clear if any other combination of an ACE inhibitor and an ARB would be any safer.
-Consider alternatives to the combination when possible.
+Consider alternatives when possible.
+Monitor blood pressure, renal function, and potassium if combined.
 Consider therapy modification

 Antipsychotic Agents (Second Generation [Atypical]): Blood Pressure Lowering Agents may enhance the hypotensive effect of Antipsychotic Agents (Second Generation [Atypical]).
 Monitor therapy